Kyriosity/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

 YOU CAN't ACCEPT a BUILD that may crash (no stage).

 Architecture results in masterpiece buildings and indistinctive typical constructions.
 The latter isn't for IT, where even tailoring the existing software isn't development.

- MUST BRING from  the aesthetic value to ART.
-NO Pantheon.

-// ToDo: LINK2 ante-home-office

 ### Hypothesis